ISL: Kerala Blasters owner Nimmagadda Prasad reaffirms the club's commitment to fans | Goal.com

 ISL: Kerala Blasters owner Nimmagadda Prasad reaffirms the club's commitment to fans

-Kerala Blasters owner Nimmagadda Prasad believes that their new five-year sponsorship deal with Jain Deemed-to-be University is a clear indication of his club's long-term vision.
+Kerala Blasters owner Nimmagadda Prasad believes that the club's new five-year sponsorship deal with Jain Deemed-to-be University is a clear indication of their long-term vision.

 Speaking at an event for the announcement of the new association, Prasad quashed rumours about the club shutting down as a result of financial losses.
 He said, "This deal answers a lot of questions.
 There is news going around that we are shutting down.
 That is absolutely false, we are putting more money.
 This partnership should answer, that for five years, we are there.
 You don't have to worry about anything."